Sankardev Nagar

-Sankardev Nagar is a town and headquarter of newly created Hojai district in the Indian state of Assam.
+Sankardev Nagar, officially Srimanta Sankardev Nagar is a town and headquarter of newly created Hojai district in the Indian state of Assam.
 It was made headquarter of newly created Hojai district in 2015.
+Assamese and Manipuri are the official languages of the town.

 Transport

 Road

 National Highway-27 pass through the town.
 It is 171 km away from state capital of Assam, Guwahati.

+Railway

+Hojai railway station is the nearest railway station.
+It is 8km away.